-Who needs another chocolate chip cookie recipe?
+I know…who needs another chocolate chip cookie recipe?
 I’ve been happy with my go-to recipe for almost a decade.
 Now and then I’ll make Toll House for the kids or splurge on the decadent one from the New York Times.
-But recently, my daughter tried the recipe on the back of the Chocolove box (52% cocoa chips) – thick and chewy, crisp on the outside, and no need to chill the dough before baking!
-Our new favorite.
+But recently, my daughter tried the recipe on the back of the Chocolove box (52% cocoa chips) and it’s now our new favorite!
+Thick and chewy, crisp on the outside, and no need to chill the dough before baking!

 Chocolove Chocolate Chip Cookies